 Link File & Jump List Parser

-This script is designed to parse shortcut-link streams as defined by the Microsoft [MS-SHLLINK] document specification V2, which was released on the 14th December 2011.
+This script is designed to parse shortcut-link streams as defined by the Microsoft [MS-SHLLINK] document specification, which was originally released in 2010.

 The script will parse the streams contained in 'lnk', 'customDestinations-ms' and 'automaticDestinations-ms' files specified by the user.

-The 'customDestinations-ms' and 'automaticDestinations-ms' files are used to implement the jump-lists introduced with Windows 7.
+The 'customDestinations-ms' and 'automaticDestinations-ms' files are used to implement the jump-lists first introduced with Windows 7.

 Jump-lists also contain information that may enable the examiner to identify exactly which applications have been used to open a particular file.